Explore an Associate of Arts Degree for Transfer or Associate of Arts Degree Major.

 Take a look at our topics below to get a better sense of our program and commonly asked questions.
 If you have any further questions, please do not hesitate to contact the English department.

-English C100 Freshman Composition teaches students grammar and punctuation conventions, logic, critical thinking, fallacies, reading comprehension strategies, research methods, and the structures of the most common essay modes.
-(Please see above for placement info and descriptions of English C090, C098N, and C099N.)
+English C1000: Academic Reading and Writing teaches students grammar and punctuation conventions, logic, critical thinking, fallacies, reading comprehension strategies, research methods, and the structures of the most common essay modes.

-After completing English C100, students who are planning to transfer to the University of California, to any private college or university in California, or to any university may take English C102 Critical Reasoning.
-Students who are on the IGETC (Intersegmental General Education Transfer Curriculum) track are required to take 102, which focuses on reading critically, thinking critically, writing argumentative essays, and writing a research paper.
+After completing English C1000, students who are planning to transfer to the University of California, to any private college or university in California, or to any university may take English C1001 Critical Thinking and Writing.
+Students who are on the IGETC (Intersegmental General Education Transfer Curriculum) track are required to take 1001, which focuses on reading critically, thinking critically, writing argumentative essays, and writing a research paper.

-For other types of writing, students may take Fiction Writing, Business English, Business Writing, or Business Communication.
-Coastline has a wide variety of literature courses from which to choose: Appreciation of Literature, Children's Literature, American Literature: The Short Story, American Lit through the Civil War, American Lit 1865 to Present, Shakespeare, British Lit to 1800, British Lit Since 1800, Gothic Victorian Lit, and Contemporary Gothic Lit.
+For other types of writing, students may take Fiction Writing, Technical Writing, Business Writing, or Business Communication.
+Coastline has a wide variety of literature courses from which to choose: Appreciation of Literature, Children's Literature, American Lit through the Civil War, American Lit 1865 to Present, British Lit to 1800, British Lit Since 1800, Borderlands and Beyond: Chicano/a, Latine, and Latin American Lit, Black Voices: Introduction to African American Lit, Asian American and Transpacific Lit, Gothic Victorian Lit, and Contemporary Gothic Lit.

 To determine which English class or classes best fit your needs, please take a few minutes to assess yourself using this Guided Self-Placement tool: http://forms.coastline.edu/GSP/